| By Gale Staff |

 Highlighting female pioneers helps create powerful role models across traditional male-dominated industries.
 We must integrate women’s stories into shared learning spaces; they help us teach the value of perseverance despite the odds.
 Furthermore, women’s rights are a critical piece of human rights.
 We can learn a lot from those who fought and still fight similar battles.
 With Gale in Context: High School, all students can access accurate, inspiring information on activists, journalists, scientists, astronauts, musicians, and more.
 Gale can help you share their incredible stories and inspire the next generation to continue to push for equality.

-Contact your local representative today to request a trial if you would like to learn more about Gale in Context: High School and other Gale products.
+Contact your local representative today to request a trial if you would like to learn more about Gale In Context: High School and other Gale products.